 In connection with Mr. From's appointment as Executive Chairman, on January 29, 2021, we entered into a Fourth Amended and Restated Employment Agreement with Mr. From, with a term extending until January 31, 2022 unless earlier terminated in accordance with its terms (the "Fourth A&R Agreement").
-Pursuant to the Fourth A&R Agreement, Mr. From receives a monthly base salary of \$20,000 for the first through sixth months and \$17,550 for the sixth through twelfth months.
-If Mr. From's employment is terminated, then, conditioned upon executing a release in favor of us, Mr. From will be eligible to receive (i) monthly payments of \$33,333.33 for eighteen months following the termination date, (ii) a lump sum cash payment of \$300,000 payable on date of the last monthly payment under clause (i), (iii) 18 months of COBRA subsidy payments, and (iv) 18 months of accelerated vesting of stock options and/or restricted stock awards that are unvested at the time of termination, provided that if Mr. From is terminated for Cause (as defined in the Fourth A&R Agreement), he will not be entitled to receive the severance benefits described in clauses (ii), (iii) and (iv).
+Pursuant to the Fourth A&R Agreement, Mr. From received a monthly base salary of \$20,000 for the first through sixth months and \$17,550 for the sixth through twelfth months.
+Effective upon Mr. From's termination of employment on January 31, 2022, Mr. From became eligible to receive (i) monthly payments of \$33,333.33 for eighteen months following the termination date, (ii) a lump sum cash payment of \$300,000 payable on date of the last monthly payment under clause (i), (iii) 18 months of COBRA subsidy payments, and (iv) 18 months of accelerated vesting of stock options and/or restricted stock awards that are unvested at the time of termination.